2004 Toyota Sienna Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Toyota Sienna
+A guide to repairs, service, and maintenance costs for your 2004 Toyota Sienna

 Models with electric sliding doors can develop problems with the door mechanism.
 The cable in the door becomes frayed, which will damage the electric motor.

 Multiple cracks may develop on the upper surface of the dashboard.
 At this time, the only suggested repair is to replace the dashboard.

 2004 Toyota Sienna Questionsdash board lights went out, fueses look ok, how can i fix it (1 answer)

 my lights went out to my dash, when i turn on headlights,my radio light goes out